A Local's Guide to St. Augustine

 1. The marble lions on the Bridge of Lions.
 Fun facts: The lions are named Fiel and Firme, which translates into Faithful and Firm.
 In 2015, lions Pax and Peli (Peace and Happiness) were added on the east side of the bridge.

 2. The statue of Henry Flagler in front of Flagler College

-3. A cannons (and the views) at the Castillo de San Marcos.
+3. A cannon (and the views) at the Castillo de San Marcos

 4. Father Lopez statue at Mission Nombre De Dios

 6. The City Gate